 The General Practice Residency is a one-year program that introduces dentists to Adult Hospital practice.
-It facilitates optimal comprehensive oral and systemic health for patients in a dynamic contemporary clinical, educational and scientific environment.
+It facilitates optimal comprehensive oral and systemic health for patients in a dynamic contemporary clinical, educational, and scientific environment.
 The program emphasizes the treatment of patients with special needs, including those patients whose medical, physical, psychological, or social situations require modification of normal oral health treatment modalities for care.

 The program is located in two primary sites - the OHSU Hospital on Marquam Hill and the School of Dentistry on OHSU's South Waterfront campus.
 Residents complete rotations in clinics at two hospitals: OHSU and Kaiser Permanente.
 As one of OHSU's ACGME programs, the GPR offers a competitive salary and benefits.